zspitz/dlr/docs/expr-tree-spec/api-reference.md

 DebugInfoGenerator, if supplied, indicates the compiler should emit sequence point and local variable information.
 It also implements members the compiler uses to emit this information.

-Compiling an Expression&lt;D&gt; which contains calls of unsafe code may cause an exception to get thrown.
+Compiling an Expression\<D\> which contains calls of unsafe code may cause an exception to get thrown.

 CompileToMethod is useful for hosted languages that want to provide some pre-compilation support so that their host applications do not have to read source code and compile it on each start up.
 It is up to the language using this method to prepare the assembly and write it to disk.